 We had a great time on our hike and were completely wiped out afterwards.

 Geoff and I went with another couple and our dog, Dixie.
 Dixie sets a great pace, which is what led to our inability to do ANYTHING afterwards but sit on the couch and recover.
 We hiked almost 6.67 miles in 3 hours and 10 minutes.
+While it wasn’t as strenuous as something like Rocky Mountain National Park, it was definitely a workout with a pretty decent view.

 The hike itself was gorgeous and a little warm.
 There wasn’t much of a breeze, so we really appreciated the shade from the trees in the beginning.
 The creek was just a trickle, but it was good to see that it wasn’t completely dried up.